 Epic plumes of pink, purple and green dancing across a twinkling night sky will be one of many magical moments if you’re lucky enough to embark on an Antarctic expedition.

-Icebergs, polar bears in the wild and untouched natural landscapes make the Aurora just one of several spectacles.
+Icebergs and untouched natural landscapes make the Aurora just one of several spectacles.

 In the Antarctic Circle, South Georgia is absolutely one of the best places to see the Aurora Australis with your own eyes.